insipx/Ergo/content/post_8.md

 category="tools"
 +++

-Huh, what's the crazy year!
-War that change our lives.
-Also, I had some old dream to move away from mouse.
-Starting from tiling window DE adoption I used i3/sway I really impressed with power of tiling and shortcuts (btw I use arch).
+Huh, what's the crazy year?
+The war that changes our lives...
+Also, I had some old dreams of moving away from the mouse control.
+Starting from tiling window DE adoption I used i3/sway I really impressed with the power of tiling and shortcuts (btw I use arch).
 So what if I will go further?
-I decide that will be nice to move out from mouse using at all.
+I decide that it will be nice to move out from mouse using.

 ## Vim motions